 How to apply for Indefinite Leave to Remain?

 You can apply online for your ILR application and can provide your documents to the Home Office online too.
-You will need to attend a visa centre to provide your biometrics.
+You will need to attend a visa centre to provide your biometric details.

 What is the fee for Indefinite Leave to Remain?

-Home Office charges a fee of £2389 per applicant and you will also need to pay £19.20 to provide your biometrics to the Home Office.
-These fees are regularly updated by the Home Office.
+The Home Office charges a fee of £2,885 per applicant.
+These fees are regularly updated by the Home Office (and typically increased).

 What is the difference between limited leave to remain and Indefinite Leave to Remain?